 Home health nurses also have the option to specialize in certain fields, including:

 Before you determine which degree you want to pursue, you should explore the educational and specialty requirements for where you would like to apply.

 2. Become licensed

 After getting your degree, you’ll have to take the National Council Licensure Exam either for Practical Nurses (NCLEX-PN) or Registered Nurses (NCLEX-RN).
 You will need to pass the NCLEX in order to become licensed to work as a nurse.

 All other requirements vary from state to state and are dependent upon your specialty, so be sure to research your state’s home healthcare licensing requirements.

 Some employers will also require you to have work experience before they will hire you to work as a home health nurse.
 If you have prior work experience in a hospital, nursing home, or clinic, it can help you stand out as a candidate for a home health nurse.
 While not always required, working as a nurse elsewhere before becoming a home health nurse can help you gain valuable insight and skills that you can later use in your career.

 Is home health nursing a good career?

-  Home health aides and personal nurses are expected to see a 34% employment

-  increase according to the Bureau of Labor Statistics (BLS).
-This is only

-  anticipated to rise in the coming years, with Home Healthcare News reporting

-  that there will be about 1 million home healthcare jobs created by 2028,

-  mainly because of the growth in the aging baby-boomer population.
-This seems

-  to be a trend throughout the industry as RNs are expected to see a 7%

-  increase between 2019-2029 according to the BLS.*
+Home Healthcare News reports that there will be about 1 million home healthcare jobs created by 2028, mainly because of the growth in the aging baby-boomer population.
+This seems to be a trend throughout the industry as RNs are expected to see a 9% increase between 2020-2030 according to the BLS.*